AdobeDocs/uxp-indesign/src/pages/introduction/essentials/tech-stack/index.md

 As mentioned earlier, UXP is a modern JavaScript (ECMA2015 or ES6) based extensibility platform.

-To begin, a little bit of knowledge of web technologies, such as JS, HTML, and CSS, is required.
+To begin, a little bit of knowledge of web technologies, such as JavaScript, HTML, and CSS, is required.
 There are some great materials available on the web that can teach you the basics but here are some of our recommendations.
 Feel free to use other sources to read about these topics.

 <InlineAlert slots="text1, text2" />

-Please remember that since JS, HTML or CSS are the foundational web technologies, online tutorials often assume that you are about to use them in a browser or a server-side JS engine.
+Please remember that since JavaScript, HTML or CSS are the foundational web technologies, online tutorials often assume that you are about to use them in a browser or a server-side JS engine.

 UXP is **not** a full-blown browser or server-side JS engine like NodeJS.
 Though it allows you to use the same syntax, it does not intend to behave like a browser and consequently will support only a subset of the web APIs.
 This means, not all the HTML Elements or CSS classes or JavaScript APIs will be available in the UXP world.